qiskit-community/prototype-entanglement-forging/docs/2-reference_guide/reference_guide.md

 ## Using the module

 ### Installation instructions

+:exclamation: _This prototype depends on the PySCF package, which does not support Windows; therefore, Windows users will not be able to install and use this software.
+Advanced Windows users may wish to attempt to install PySCF using Ubuntu via the Windows Subsystem for Linux.
+We are exploring the possibility of providing Docker support for this prototype so it can be used within Docker Desktop, including on Windows._

 0. Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [pip](https://pip.pypa.io/en/stable/installation/) (and optionally [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) installed.
 1. Open terminal.